fahripece/Storelax/README.md

 **Personal & Internal Use Only.**

-Storelax is free to use for personal projects, internal business operations, and non-commercial IT environments.
+Storelax is free to use for personal projects, internal business operations, and IT environments.
 * Prohibited: You may not commercialize this software, sell it as a service (SaaS), or include it in paid distributions without explicit permission from the author.

 ---